SolomonAdeyoola/Project-1-LAMP_STACK/project1.md

 ` #create and open a new configuration file in Apache’s sites-available directory using your preferred command-line editor.`

-` sudo vi /etc/apache2/sites-available/projectlamp.conf `
+` sudo nano /etc/apache2/sites-available/projectlamp.conf `

 `	<VirtualHost *:80>`
 `   	 ServerName projectlamp`